 - Add the hot water to the reserved coconut meat.
 You can let it soak for a minute if you like.

 - Place the hot, wet, grated meat in a muslin cloth or cheesecloth.
 Squeeze out the milk over a bowl.
 Don’t throw away the used coconut meat.
-You can use it to make the sweetened coconut flakes recipe provided below.
+You can use it to make the sweetened coconut flakes.

 - Strain the extracted milk through a sieve and add to the undiluted milk.
 Now you have diluted coconut milk to use in your recipes.

-You can store your coconut milk in the refrigerator for a few days.
+- You can store your coconut milk in the refrigerator for a few days.
 Keep it in a sealed container.

 You will need two ingredients to make these flakes.
 Gather 5 cups coconut meat and 2 1/4 cups white sugar.
-Place both ingredients in a pot and cook rapidly over medium-high heat for 5 minutes then turn the heat down to medium and cook for another 10 minutes or until the coconut flakes are brown and crispy.
+Place both ingredients in a pot and cook rapidly over medium-high heat for 5 minutes.
+Then turn the heat down to medium and cook for another 10 minutes or until the coconut flakes are brown and crispy.
 Be careful not to burn the flakes.
 Let them cool.
 Use the flakes as a dessert topper, added to granola or trail mix, or eat it plain.